 The tutor is responsible for the day-to-day care of your child, monitoring their wellbeing as well as their academic progress and behaviour for learning.
 The tutor is the ‘first port of call’ for routine issues that might arise.

-The Director of Academic and Pastoral Support (DAPS) oversees the work of the tutors and is responsible for monitoring academic progress, attendance and pastoral issues
+The Directors of Progress (DoPS) oversees the work of the tutors and is responsible for monitoring academic progress, attendance and pastoral issues

 We also have additional staff with specific roles relating to the care of your child while they are in school.
 These include: